Aquanty/rtd-hgs/docs/source/index.rst

 #. **act_energy** Activation energy of the reaction :math:`E_a` [J
    mol\ :math:`^{-1}`].

+| Computes a temperature dependent first-order decay coefficient,
+  :math:`\lambda_d` (Equation :ref:
-Computes a temperature dependent first-order decay coefficient, :math:`\lambda_d` (Equation :ref:`eq:dual6` ), according to the modified Arrhenius equation
+| ), according to the modified Arrhenius equation

   .. math:: \lambda_d = \alpha\cdot\exp\left[\frac{E_a(T_b - (T_r + 273.15))}{R \cdot T_b (T_r + 273.15)}\right],

   where :math:`T_b` is the temperature in Kelvin of the bulk dual continuum and :math:`R` is the universal gas constant [J K\ :math:`^{-1}` mol\ :math:`^{-1}`].
 In order to use this command, the user must issue the command Solute dual 1d temperature profile once outside of the solute definition to define a depth-dependent 1-D temperature profile of the bulk dual continuum.
 This command can be combined with the commands Dual nonlinear decay with saturation or Zoned dual nonlinear decay with saturation, for the same species, in which case the decay coefficients have a multiplicative effect.
 Note, however, that this command overrides the commands Dual decay constant and Zoned dual decay constant for the same species.

 --------------